-The BEAST replaces "Warrior Week" at Air Force Basic Military Training (AFBMT).
+The BEAST is a weeklong training simulation at Air Force Basic Military Training (AFBMT).
 This is where basic trainees get to put everything they've learned so far about combat situations into practice.
 The name may sound intimidating, but it's actually an acronym for "Basic Expeditionary Airman Skills Training."

 The BEAST site consists of four camps (called "zones"), named Vigilant, Sentinel, Reaper, and Predator.
 Each camp consists of 10 green canvas tents used for sleeping.
 There are also two tents, one used for a field hospital and the other for a command post.
 In the center of the ring of tents is a three-story tower (where instructors keep watch so they can chew you out for doing things wrong), and a hardened building which is used as an armory and as a bomb shelter.
 Each zone also includes five defensive firing positions, and an entry control point (ECP).
 Each zone is a self-contained unit responsible for operating and defending itself.

-Recruits sleep in their tents and wake up at 0445 each morning, where they are given an intelligence briefing on the current threat.
+Recruits sleep in their tents and wake up at 4:45 each morning, where they are given an intelligence briefing on the current threat.
 Throughout the remainder of the day, recruits endure simulated attacks and take action accordingly.
 Some attacks are chemical/biological, and others are conventional attacks.
-Attacks can come from the air, or from hostile ground forces, or suicide bombers.
+Attacks can come from the air or from hostile ground forces, or suicide bombers.
 Attacks can take place at any time, day or night.
 T.I.s and folks in the 3E9 Emergency Management career field act as the bad guys and throw everything they have at the airmen.
 Throughout the day and night, recruits pull two-hour shifts as camp guards in the ECP.
-Don't expect to get much sleep during The BEAST, kiddies.

 During the war, the instructors don't "teach."
 Student leaders and trainees are expected to complete assigned tasks on their own, and respond (on their own) to the various attack scenarios that are thrown at them.
-Instructors then debrief (yell) about what they did wrong, and (more quietly) praise about what they did right.
+Instructors then debrief about what they did wrong and praise what they did right.

 When someone is not trying to "blow them up," or "kill them," recruits can enjoy three meals per day.
 However, these three meals will be in the form of Meals Ready to Eat (MRE).
 However, you never know when an attack will come, and even your meals will be interrupted (as well as your sleep).